Results *** Waiting for results ***

-The amount of alcohol in beer depends upon the amount of sugar consumed by the yeast, which is the difference between the specific gravity at the beginning (original gravity; OG) and end of fermentation (final gravity; FG).
-There several different formulas available for calculating alcohol that vary slightly from each other.
-The Wikipedia Alcohol by volume page has two simple formulas for calculating alcohol by volume.
-The minor differences between the formulas are attributed to rounding and temperature variations.
+The amount of alcohol in beer depends upon the amount of sugar consumed by the yeast.
+This is calculated from the difference between the specific gravity at the beginning (original gravity; OG) and end of fermentation (final gravity; FG).

-There are also high gravity formulas that may be more accurate for high gravity beers.
+There are several different formulas for calculating alcohol.
+The Wikipedia Alcohol by volume page has two simple formulas.
+There are also formulas that may be more accurate for high gravity beers.
 Formula #3 from the Wikipedia ABV page is for alcohol concentrations above 6%.
 Formula #4 is based on real extract calculations that make adjustments based on the effects of alcohol on the gravity readings.

 Go back to the calculator list.